Data story: Key signals in EVs & charging ecosystems — city pilot results (Angle 5)

 - Rocky Mountain Institute.
 "Urban EV Infrastructure Blueprint."
 RMI, 2024.

-Data story: Key signals in EVs & charging ecosystems
+View all in EVs & charging ecosystems →Data story: Key signals in EVs & charging ecosystems

-EV sales hit 17 million in 2024 as charging infrastructure scales — five signals reveal sector benchmarks, operational KPIs, and the metrics separating profitable networks from struggling ones.
+EV sales hit 17 million in 2024 as charging infrastructure scales, five signals reveal sector benchmarks, operational KPIs, and the metrics separating profitable networks from struggling ones.